- Home Improvement

 7. A hammer

-I think a great poet once said, "Into each life a little hammering must fall" or something vaguely like that.
-Now, whether a poet actually said that or I just completely made it up, doesn't make it less true.
-Everyone will need a hammer at some juncture in their lives.
+A great poet once said, "Into each life a little hammering must fall" or something...like that.
+Now, whether a poet actually said that or it's completely made up, it doesn't make it less true.
+Everyone will need a hammer at some point in their lives.

 If you turn the volume down, this looks like an infomercial for a serial bludgeoner.

-Screwdrivers, the work horse cousin of the murdering ice pick.
-This tool would seem like a no-brainer to most, if it weren't for the fact that a lot of people only own one type.
-That type is, almost always, the opposite of what they need.
-Murphy's Law strikes again.
+Screwdrivers, the workhorse cousin of the murder friendly ice pick.
+This tool would seem like a no-brainer to most, being that the entire universe is held together by screws.
+Still, it's surprising to find that people don't have one handy...or only own one type.
+That type?
+Fantastically, it's always, the opposite of what's needed.
+Damned Murphy's Law.

 A Phillips screwdriver has a head with pointed edges in the shape of a cross.
 It neatly fits into the cross slots of it's Phillips screw counterparts.